‘One Piece’ 863 Manga: Luffy Distracts With Clone Army, Bege Approaches Mother Caramel Picture

-The action is expected to heat up in the coming One Piece 863.
-The Straw Hat – Fire Tank alliance finally started their Big Mom assassination plan in the recently released One Piece Chapter 862 but it still remains to be seen if Luffy’s clone army provides enough distraction for Big Mom and her overpowered crew as Capone Bege tries to covertly seize their ultimate goal – Mother Caramel’s picture.
+The action is expected to heat up in the upcoming One Piece 863.
+The Straw Hat – Fire Tank alliance finally started their Big Mom assassination plan in the recently released One Piece Chapter 862, but it still remains to be seen if Luffy’s clone army provides enough distraction for Big Mom and her overpowered crew as Capone Bege tries to covertly seize their ultimate goal – Mother Caramel’s picture.

 Pudding Hesitates